oddaud/ubiome_tutorials/tutorial_1_launch_community_ami.md

 - **MAC Users:** Terminal is under: Applications --> Utilities
 - **Linux Users:** Press Ctrl + Alt + t

-You will need to know the location of your **key pair** you created when you launched your instance.
-Usually this will be in your "Downloads" folder, but you may want to move it elsewhere.
+Now is when you will need your **key pair** you created when you launched your instance.
+Find it's file path using the ```cd``` command.

 ```
 cd /Downloads
 ```

-You will need to know what your Public DNS is for your EC2 Instance.

 #### 2. Change your keyfile permisions to read only:

 ```
 chmod 400 **/path/to/your/keyfile/**.pem
 ```
-This command will adjust the permissions on your keyfile so that it cannot be edited.
+This adjusts the permissions on your keyfile so that it cannot be edited.
 This is important because if the keyfile is edited or changed, it will no longer allow access to the EC2 instance.

 #### 3. Connecting to your EC2 instance using ssh: